 Open Office Draw

 Using its ‘Arrange Objects’ feature one can group, ungroup, regroup, and edit objects while grouped.
-Another feature rendering lets you create photorealistic images with your own texture, lighting effects, transparency and perspective.
-Besides, it even has the ability to import graphics from all common formats (BMP, GIF, JPEG, PNG, TIFF, and WMF) and allows creating your own art and adding it to gallery.
+Another feature rendering lets you create photorealistic images with your texture, lighting effects, transparency, and perspective.
+Besides, it even can import graphics from all common formats (BMP, GIF, JPEG, PNG, TIFF, and WMF) and allows creating your art and adding it to the gallery.
 Visit this page.

-The program supports many advanced SVG (Scalable Vector Graphics) features like markers, clones, alpha blending, etc. besides, it has the ability to import formats such as JPEG, PNG, TIFF, and others and export PNG as well as multiple vector-based formats.
+The program supports many advanced SVG (Scalable Vector Graphics) features like markers, clones, alpha blending, etc. besides, it can import formats such as JPEG, PNG, TIFF, and others and export PNG as well as multiple vector-based formats.
 Click here.

 - Tabular node layouts

 Recently, two more features were added to the program,